EMOTIONAL WELLNESS

 Having a practice you can rely on to stay calm may help bring you to a confident headspace.
 When Courtney recognizes she’s feeling anxious, she meditates.
 “I don’t want to stress myself out thinking of all the things that could possibly go wrong, so I try to calm my mind as much as possible,” she explained.

-For Mike, keeping calm can be as simple as shutting his eyes and listening to a favorite album.
+For Michael, keeping calm can be as simple as shutting his eyes and listening to a favorite album.
 He highlighted the importance of having go-to activities that can help you relax on rough days, so you can feel more confident the next day.
 “On a bad day, let yourself rest,” he said.
 “Whatever doesn’t need to get done for the day, don’t do that.”

 InArticle/02-In-Article_TipsToBuildConfidence-plan